Jake-The-Human/PizzaCrawler/README.txt

  things i want to do
  - display rating
- - maybe make a map with a key being the name of the play and a vector of the info
  - my be store info in a file so peeps can ask search the file so it could work offline